UPOD-2016/virtual-env/README.md

 * Everything is self-contained within virtual machine - no need to downlod anything else
 * Set-up is done for you - no need to install Ruby, Rails, MySQL
 * Everyone who uses this environment will be working with the exact same versioning
+* Syncs back to your local machine - the `/vagrant` directory is a clone of your local project folder so you can make changes from your local computer and they'll be cloned to the virtual machine.

 ## How it works?